jstolarek/skye-dsh/doc/lineage.md

 TODO
 ----

-  * rename proxy functions

-  * better naming of everything in lineageTransform

   * move helpers to a different module so that functions working on Q reuse helpers

   * search for all JSTOLAREK tags

   * polymorphic keys

-  * generate substTuple with TH

   * generate RowKey instances with TH